turingschool/career-development-curriculum-site/module_one/mod1_week3.md

  * What is happening within specific companies?
  * What current challenges are important to these businessess and teams?

-#### Have a theme:
+#### Have a theme
-Identify your top professional qualities and highlights:
+What is one theme you want employers to take away after talking with you or reading your LinkedIn profile or resume?

  * What are your top strengths, values, and accomplishments?
  * What value will you bring to a company?